 A "standup" counter put in operation in 1983 is still in operation today.
 It consists of five vertically stacked NaI crystals in a small lead-shielded area.
 The worker stands in front of the detectors with the detectors to his or her back; the detector array is raised or lowered to best fit the height of the worker.

 There are four 9.375-in.-diameter by 4-in.-thick detectors and one 11-in.-diameter by 4-in.-thick detector; the latter is located behind the thoracic region.
-Count time is 200 seconds (Palmer, Rieksts, and Spitz ca. 1984).
+The count time is 200 seconds [Palmer et al. ca. 1984].

-A coaxial HPGe scanning array developed in July 1989 is still in operation today (Lyon et al. 1990).
+A coaxial HPGe scanning array developed in July 1989 also still operates today [Lyon et al. 1990].
 For this system the person lies on a bed in a shielded room and the detector array moves under the bed.
 The configuration of this system, in terms of number and size of the detectors, has changed many times.
 It started as four 68% HPGe detectors; one of the detectors was replaced with a 120% detector in late 1995; in May 1997 the system was upgraded to include seven detectors including three 120% detectors.
-As a four-detector array, the system was used only when a count on the "standup" counter had detectable activity of an occupationally related radionuclide.
+As a four-detector array, the system was used only when the standup counter revealed detectable activity of an occupationally related radionuclide.
 However, it was considered the count of record.
-In 1997, because of its greater resolution and lower decision levels, it started to be used for routine counts for workers who were exposed to mixtures of 137Cs and plutonium.
+In 1997, because of its greater resolution and lower decision levels, it began to be used for routine counts for workers who were exposed to mixtures of 137Cs and plutonium.
 The count time is usually 10 minutes, but 20-minute count times are used as confirmation of an initial count with detectable activity.
-As a consequence, the database usually shows both
+As a consequence, the database usually shows both 10- and 20-minute counts on the same day or a few days apart if the first count had detectable activity (excluding 40K or medical radionuclides) [Lyon et al. 1998].